 - They’re Norway’s official cat.

-- They age slowly compared to other cat breeds.
+- They are slow to show signs of age compared to other cat breeds.

 - They can weigh up 22 pounds — larger than most cat breeds, and even some smaller dogs.